 The Australian Reptile Park encourages responsible pet ownership.
 So please read the following first!
-Because reptiles have very different requirements to those of most traditional pets, you will need to consider a range of issues before jumping in.
+Reptiles have very different requirements to those of most traditional pets, so you will need to consider a range of issues before jumping in.
 Without an appropriate level of preparation and commitment, the novelty factor will soon wear off, with the likely outcome being a neglected animal and a disappointed owner.

 Although most reptiles may become tolerant of some forms of handling, they are not affectionate animals and do not crave human contact.
 If a companion animal is what you are after, then better to get a homeless dog from the pound.